adityadash01/Analog-IC-Design-Summer-Internship-Course--2025-/README.md

 - Creating the schematic in xschem
 - Running simulations in ngspice
-- Laying out the design in magic
+- Laying out the design in siliwiz and magic
 - Preparing for fabrication using the TinyTapeout platform

 You’ll find my project files in the `/projects` folder, including simulation data and my final report.